-SFree jointNumber[, jointNumber,...]
+SFree jointNumber [, jointNumber,...]

-An integer expression representing a servo joint number (1 to 9).
-The additional S axis is 8 and T axis is 9.
+Specify the joint number (an integer from 1 to 9) as an expression or numeric value.
+Additional S axis is 8, and T axis is 9.

 SFree removes servo power from the specified servo joints.
 This instruction is used for the direct teaching or the part installation by state free joint the specified joint.
 To release the free joint state, execute the SLock instruction, Motor On or Motor Off.